Overview

 You should store your emergency fund in any account that doesn’t carry any risk.
 Two options are:

-A savings account
+A Cash account

-Invest in a high interest savings ETF
+Invest in a high-interest savings ETF

 Why shouldn’t I invest my emergency fund in something like the Conservative portfolio that has lower risk?